example42/example42.github.io/_drafts/2017-09-11-automate-reusable-eyaml-setup.md

 The private key must be protected and kept safe.
 So you will not put it into the control-repo.

-When rebostrapping your Puppet server, you must ensure that you are re-using the old keys which already have been used to decrypt data.
+When re-bootstrapping your Puppet server, you must ensure that you are re-using the old keys which already have been used to decrypt data.

 Which systems must have the private key?
 First it is your Puppet server(s) so data lookups can be decrypted.
 Depending on your spec tests you want your ci systems to also have the key at hand.
 On the CI systems you can easily place the key via Puppet, using another file serving mount point (see post [Using a second mount point for files](https://www.example42.com/2017/03/13/second_mount_point/)).